Expansion joint: Ducted air systems

 A bellows is made up of a series of one or more convolutions of metal to allow the axial, lateral, or angular deflection.

 Pipe expansion joints

 Pipe expansion joints are necessary in systems that convey high temperature substances such as steam or exhaust gases, or to absorb movement and vibration.
-A typical joint is a bellows of metal (most commonly stainless steel), plastic (such as PTFE), fabric (such as glass fibre) or an elastomer such as rubber.
+A typical joint is a metal bellows (most commonly of stainless steel), plastic (such as PTFE), fabric (such as glass fibre) or an elastomer such as rubber.